 Sometimes, you can even find some other special use for a book that is too old for reading.
 This Christmas, I used the pages of The Blue Fairy Book that fell apart while I read it to make beautiful, unique "fairy tale" note cards as gifts for my mom and sister.
 And I developed my rule to stop buying old mass market paperbacks!

-Here you can see my recent $5 Book Sale Haul.
+Here you can find my list of 15 Living Book Authors to Buy at Used Book Sales and see my recent $5 Book Sale Haul.

 You may also want to check out my post on Charlotte Mason Homeschooling with Free Books (or at least really cheap ones) that shows how used book sales fit into my overall homeschool planning!